-1. The City of Bloomington calls upon the United States Postal Service to relocate its retail and nonretail operations to a site within the downtown, approximately between Second Street and Eleventh Street and between Indiana Avenue and Rogers Street.

-2. If that is not possible, then the City of Bloomington calls upon the United States Postal Service to offer, at a minimum, a new location within the downtown that provides a similar scope and level of the retail services, including staffing and post office boxes, as is currently being provided at the East Fourth Street site.

-3. The City Clerk shall distribute copies of this resolution to the Indiana Congressional delegation and the United States Postmaster General.
+- 1. The City of Bloomington calls upon the United States Postal Service to relocate its retail and non-retail operations to a site within the downtown, approximately between Second Street and Eleventh Street and between Indiana Avenue and Rogers Street. - 2.
+If that is not possible, then the City of Bloomington calls upon the United States Postal Service to offer, at a minimum, a new location within the downtown that provides a similar scope and level of the retail services, including staffing and post office boxes, as is currently being provided at the East Fourth Street site. - 3.
+The City Clerk shall distribute copies of this resolution to the Indiana Congressional delegation and the United States Postmaster General.

-PASSED and ADOPTED by the Common Council of the City of Bloomington, Monroe County, Indiana, upon this \\\\\ day of \\\\\\, 2008.
+PASSED and ADOPTED by the Common Council of the upon this day of, 2008.
+City of Bloomington, Monroe County, Indiana, SUSAN SANDBERG, President Bloomington Common Council SIGNED and APPROVED by me upon this day of , 2008.
+ATTEST: MARK KRUZAN, Mayor City of Bloomington REGINA MOORE, Clerk City of Bloomington